-Story and photos by Lovel Aniag
+Story by Lovel Aniag and photos from Daisy Valdez FB

 I first met Daisy Valdez in a little restaurant along the National Highway in Surftown, La Union.
 More accurately, outside the restaurant – she was manning a pop up store set up right in front of Choka (the restaurant) – quietly folding shirts and offering a shy smile to curious tourists checking out her items.